 2) Exploring the adaptability, limits, and transformation of existing international law in the face of change and novelty, with DTPS as a case-study.
 The second line of research explores how international law addresses change, in particular technological change that is disruptive to international security.
 Recurring questions include whether new laws are needed for new technologies, how existing laws are interpreted in a new context, how actors generate or not agreement on both substance and processes, how international law evolves through these interpretative exercises, and how new norms are developed.
 This line of research analyses how technological developments affect international law processes and concepts, and questions to what extent and in which sense technologies impact public interests.

-Research in the strand is supported and structured by a number of research projects and initiatives, including the DILEMA project (Designing International Law and Ethics into Military Artificial Intelligence), the I2RAMP project (Implementing International Responsibility for AI in Military Practice), the ELSA Lab Defence Project (Ethical, Legal and Societal Aspects of AI in Defence), and several initiatives in the field of international arms control law.
+Research in the strand is supported and structured by a number of research projects and initiatives, including the DILEMA project (Designing International Law and Ethics into Military Artificial Intelligence), the I2RAMP project (Implementing International Responsibility for AI in Military Practice), the ELSA Lab Defence Project (Ethical, Legal and Societal Aspects of AI in Defence), and the International Arms Control Law Hub.